Ridley Scott

-Sir Ridley Scott (born 30 November 1937) is an English film director and producer.
-Best known for directing films in the science fiction and historical drama genres, his work is known for its atmospheric and highly concentrated visual style.
-Scott has received many accolades throughout his career, including the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts in 2018.
-In 2003, he was knighted by Queen Elizabeth II for services to the British film industry.
-He was inducted into the Science Fiction Hall of Fame in 2007, and received a star on the Hollywood Walk of Fame in 2011.
+Sir Ridley Scott (born 30 November 1937) is an English filmmaker.
+His work includes science fiction, crime, and historical epic films, with an atmospheric and highly concentrated visual style.
+He ranks among the highest-grossing directors, with his films grossing a cumulative $5 billion worldwide.
+He has received many accolades, including the BAFTA Fellowship for Lifetime Achievement in 2018, two Primetime Emmy Awards, and a Golden Globe Award.
+He was knighted by Queen Elizabeth II in 2003, and appointed a Knight Grand Cross by King Charles III in 2024.

-An alumnus of the Royal College of Art in London, Scott began his career in television as a designer and director before moving into advertising, where he honed his filmmaking skills by making mini-films for television commercials.
-He made his debut as a film director with The Duellists (1977) and gained wider recognition with his next film, Alien (1979).
-Three years later he would direct Blade Runner, which Scott calls his "most complete and personal film".
-Though his films range widely in setting and period, they frequently showcase memorable imagery of urban environments, spanning 2nd-century Rome in Gladiator (2000), 12th-century Jerusalem in Kingdom of Heaven (2005), Medieval England in Robin Hood (2010), Ancient Memphis in Exodus: Gods and Kings (2014), contemporary Mogadishu in Black Hawk Down (2001), or the futuristic cityscapes of Blade Runner and different planets in Alien, Prometheus (2012), The Martian (2015) and Alien: Covenant (2017).
-Several of his films are also known for their strong female characters, such as Thelma & Louise (1991).
+An alumnus of the Royal College of Art in London, Scott began his career in television as a designer and director before moving into advertising as a director of commercials.
+He made his film directorial debut with The Duellists (1977) and gained wider recognition with his next film, Alien (1979).
+Though his films range widely in setting and period, they showcase memorable imagery of urban environments, spanning 2nd-century Rome in Gladiator (2000) and its 2024 sequel, 12th-century Jerusalem in Kingdom of Heaven (2005), medieval England in Robin Hood (2010), ancient Memphis in Exodus: Gods and Kings (2014), contemporary Mogadishu in Black Hawk Down (2002), futuristic cityscapes of Los Angeles in Blade Runner (1982), and extraterrestrial worlds in Alien, Prometheus (2012), The Martian (2015) and Alien: Covenant (2017).